-People with mood or anxiety disorders are about twice as likely to become addicted to drugs or alcohol.
+According to the National Institute on Drug Abuse, people with mood or anxiety disorders are nearly twice as likely to become addicted to drugs or alcohol.

 For people experiencing feelings of hopelessness, heroin can feel like a way out, offering a profound sense of relaxation.
 The problem—in addition to the risk of overdose—is that 23 percent of people who use the drug become addicted.

 Once that happens, depressive symptoms worsen.
 Now, you’re dealing with depression and heroin addiction—both risk factors for suicide and other health issues.